-CILADE CAD

-SHARE CAPITAL STRUCTURE

-% Listed (indicate

-No. shares compared stock Rights and
+SHARE CAP TAL STRU CTURE 31.12.2019

-NO. Shares to the share markets)/unlisted obligations
+No. Shares % compared to the share capital Listed (indicate stock markets)/unlisted shares Rights and obligations

-capital shares

-Ordinary shares 170,107,400 100% S/MTA The partners have the right to one vote per ordinary share
+Ordinary shares 170.553.778 100% S/MTA The partners have the right to one vote per ordinary share

-Multiple-vote shares -
+Multiple-vote shares - -

 Shares with limited voting rights

 Shares with no voting rights -

 Other

-ANCIAL INSTRU
+NSTRUMENTS ''

+Listed (indicate to subscribe for newly issued share Category of shares to es)

-Listed (indicate stock markets)/unlisted shares No. outstanding instruments Category of shares to service the conversion/financial years No. shares to service the conversion/financial years
+stock stock markets)/unlisted shares No. outstanding instruments service the conversion/financial years No. shares to service the conversion/financial years

-Bonds

-Warrants - -
+Bonds - -

+Warrants